antismash/documentation/docs/modules/nrps_pks_modules.md

 ![module-types](../img/modules_types.png)

-Not all modules will be considered *complete* like `orf_R7` in the image above.
-It is common to have large fragments of domains and multiple domains that by themselves don't complete a module.
+Along with *complete* modules, e.g. in `orf_R7` above, some *incomplete* modules are annotated (e.g. `orf_R6`) It is common to have large fragments of domains and multiple domains that by themselves don't complete a module.
 In cases where these domains are found and cannot form a *complete* module, an *incomplete* module will be formed.
-Incomplete modules are shown with a dashed outline and will always show component domains, an example is `orf_R6` in the image above.
+Incomplete modules are shown with a dashed outline and will always show component domains.
 In the case of a loader domain without a carrier protein, the predicted substrate that would be loaded is not considered for a candidate cluster's polymer prediction.

 There are also occasions, even in a complete module, where no consensus can be found for the prediction of a loaded substrate.